๐Text-to-Speech (TTS) Fine-tuning

 However, Unsloth may abstract this away: if the model is a FastModel with an associated processor that knows how to handle audio, it might automatically encode the audio in the dataset to tokens.
 If not, youโd have to manually encode each audio clip to token IDs (using Orpheusโs codebook).
 This is an advanced step beyond this guide, but keep in mind that simply using text tokens wonโt teach the model the actual audio โ it needs to match the audio patterns.

-For brevity, let's assume Unsloth provides a way to feed audio directly (for example, by setting processor
+Let's assume Unsloth provides a way to feed audio directly (for example, by setting processor

 and passing the audio array).
 If Unsloth does not yet support automatic audio tokenization, you might need to use the Orpheus repositoryโs encode_audio